G

 Name: Garnet comes from the Latin word “granatum” meaning “seed”.
 In Ancient times the term “carbuncle” was used to refer to red garnets as well as almost any other red stone.
 The Greek term for garnet was “nuktalopos” meaning “lamp stone”.
 The 14th century Middle English word “gernet” means “dark red”.

-Color: Garnet is the name of a mineral group that has the same crystal system but differing chemical composition.
+Description: Garnet is the name of a mineral group that has the same crystal system but differing chemical composition.
 The mineral group includes almandine, pyrope, grossular, spessartine/spessartite, andradite, uvarovite, and tsavorite.
 It gets its colors from iron (red, reddish brown), manganese (orange, pink), aluminum (green), chromium (green), vanadium (green), and calcium (yellow) impurities.
 A mix of iron and chromium can result in a purple colored garnet.
 Garnet can also be colorless.
 Today, the most sought-after color of Garnet is the vivid green of the demantoid garnet.
 The most sought-after red variety of garnet is the almandine garnet.

 Treatments: Garnets generally are not treated.
 Demantoid Garnet is rarely heat treated.

-Moh’s Hardness: 6.5 to 7 to 7.5.
+Moh’s Hardness: 6.5 to 7 to 7.5. (varies by species)

 Location Found: Africa, Sri Lanka, India, Madagascar, Russia, Germany, Greece, Pakistan, Brazil, Tanzania, Kenya, Canada, Czech Republic, and the United States of America (Idaho, California, North Carolina, Arizona, Colorado, New York, Wyoming).
-Bohemian garnet deposits were discovered around 1500 and contributed to their popularity in jewelry in Europe.

 Wedding Anniversaries: 2nd and 29th.